 Park Day School has created this page as a resource for our community, with links to school communications about COVID-19.
-Currently all in-person learning is cancelled, as are all events.
+Learn more about planning for school reopening in fall 2020-2021.
 Content posted here will be updated regularly, although ParentSquare remains the primary means of communication for our school community.
 Questions?
 Please contact us.

 Dear Park Day Families,

 On our Community Webinar last Friday, we introduced a new concept at Park Day School: The small, stable cohort.
 This is one design option for the scenario in which we would reopen our campus to students in accordance with the strict guidance that we are receiving from Alameda County Public Health Department (ACPHD) in advance of a vaccine for COVID-19.
 The idea prepares for a cohort of students who would experience the school day together without mixing with other cohorts.
 This plan reduces the risk of community spread of the coronavirus when the inevitable infection or exposure occurs, and allows the school to more easily trace contacts.
 The goal of this approach is to keep as many students as possible learning and playing on campus in the fall.
 It will feel different, but we must have student and staff safety as our highest priority for the campus to reopen.

 At this time in a typical school year, our staff collaborates to determine class rosters, learning groups and advisories for the fall.
 They consider many factors such as class dynamics, student learning and social needs, the balance of gender and ethnicity and race, and more.
 It is an incredibly thoughtful and nuanced process.
 In our scenario planning, one of our options will continue to be the familiar, two classes in the Lower School per grade level, two learning groups/three advisories in the Middle School.
 We also have to design for the scenario that we organize our students into small, stable cohorts.